CanelaSoftware/cassiaDB_docs/Queries/QueryCloud.md

 put cdb_BuildQuery("firstName","=","Kevin") into tInputA["query"]
-put "users" into tInputA["cdbTableName"] put "recordData" into tInputA["resultFormat"] get cdb_QueryCloud(tInputA) //array of all records with firstName 'Kevin' located in the "users" table
+put "users" into tInputA["cdbTableName"] put "recordData" into tInputA["resultFormat"] get cdb_QueryCloud(tInputA)
+-- array of all records with firstName 'Kevin' located in the "users" table
 ```